PenFed Power Cash Rewards Card Review

 What we don't like

-That checking account will run you $10 a month (that’s 120 clams a year) unless you maintain a $500 daily balance or set up a monthly direct deposit for $500 or more.
+- An Access America checking account charges a $10 monthly maintenance fee (that’s 120 clams a year) unless you maintain a $500 daily balance or set up a monthly direct deposits totalling $500 or more.

 Be prepared to pay off your card balances from the start.
 Unlike many cards, this one has no 0% introductory APR on new purchases.